 Student Employment Criteria

 Employees must be enrolled and regularly attending classes at Binghamton University or another affiliated SUNY campus (including Community Colleges) in order to eligible for employment.
 All students enrolled as half-time (6 credits; determined by the office of Financial Aid & Student Records) undergraduate or graduate students at Binghamton University are exempt from FICA taxes (unless in "career title").
 Students on academic or disciplinary suspension are not eligible to be employed on these two student payrolls.
 While classes are in session, it is recommended that departments limit student employees to working 20 hours per week (all jobs on campus combined, including private employers on campus).
-This is mandatory for F-1 and J-1 visa holders.
-All students employed and attending Binghamton University are exempt from FICA taxes (unless in "career title") if registered to take at least 6 credits.

 International student assistant employees can work a maximum of 20 hours per week while classes are in session as a condition of their visa.
 When classes are not in session, student assistant employees can work up to a total of 29 hours per week (all student employment combined) per SUNY policy.
 It is the responsibility of the student and the department to ensure hourly limits are adhered to.
 Please note, the 29 hour per week limit does not apply to Federal College Work Study employees.